By clicking “Check Writers’ Offers”, you agree to our terms of service and privacy policy. We’ll occasionally send you promo and account related email

 Words: 1062|Pages: 2|6 min read

-Being a lover of documentaries, when we first started talking about Maslow’s triangle I thought to the one about feral children.
-Feral children are kids that have lived through isolation from a young age and have had little to no human contact.
-This is a very rare and sad situation but has happened more than once.
-These children once found were very much dogs.
-Most of these children die, but the ones that survive did not have all their basic physiological needs, or most of their safety needs met.
+Being a lover of documentaries, when we first started discussing Maslow’s triangle, I recalled one about feral children.
+Feral children are those who have lived in isolation from a young age and have had little to no human contact.
+This is a very rare and unfortunate situation, yet it has occurred more than once.
+These children, once found, resembled wild animals in behavior.
+Most of these children do not survive, but those who do often lack fulfillment of their basic physiological needs or most of their safety needs.
+For instance, they may have had difficulty accessing food and shelter, which significantly hampers their development and integration into society.

-My other friend, my best friend from back home, her name is Rachel.
-Rachel is a very closed off person, and does not make friends easily.
-Truthfully I don’t think that she wants to make more friends, even though she always jokes that she needs more.
-Rachel’s mom died a few years ago when we were both I high school, her sister is much older than her and has not lived at home in a very long time.
-Her father, Kevin, has never been very attentive to her, and gave her much freedom throughout her life.
-Her father is a good man, but had some other relations while being married to her mother.
-She has always been sort of alone, in her own realm of reality.
-After her mother died is when we truly became inseparable friends, we even refer to each other as “twin”, and her sister thinks of me just the same.
-She recently got a boyfriend and likes to go, in my own opinion, fast with relationships.
-I believe that she has completed the first two levels of Maslow’s hierarchy, and the third is deficient.
-Because of the absence of attention and losing her mother I believe that her love and belongingness needs have been suffering.
-I have always believed that she was closed off because of the loss of her mother and the lack of attention from her other family.
+My other friend, my best friend from back home, is named Rachel.
+Rachel is a very closed-off person and does not make friends easily.
+Truthfully, I don’t think she wants to make more friends, even though she always jokes that she needs more.
+Rachel’s mom passed away a few years ago when we were both in high school.
+Her sister is much older than her and has not lived at home for a long time.
+Her father, Kevin, has never been very attentive to her and gave her much freedom throughout her life.
+Although her father is a good man, he had some other relationships while being married to her mother.
+Rachel has always been somewhat alone, in her own realm of reality.
+After her mother died, we truly became inseparable friends; we even refer to each other as “twin,” and her sister thinks of me the same way.
+She recently got a boyfriend and tends to move, in my opinion, quickly in relationships.
+I believe she has completed the first two levels of Maslow’s hierarchy, but the third is deficient.
+Due to the absence of attention and losing her mother, I believe her love and belongingness needs have been suffering.
+I have always believed that she was closed off due to the loss of her mother and the lack of attention from her remaining family.

-In the case of the feral children as well as both of my friends cases, Maslow would say that they would not be able to achieve self-actualization, or go much further up the ladder.
-Maslow believed that only one percent of people actually make it to self-actualization, but that we are all trying to get there.
-An interesting article I came across was actually a criticism of Maslow’s work, it stated a question as to why Maslow placed constraints on self-actualization.
-Everything in the entire world has the biological goal to grow.
-If the entire world is constantly evolving and growing, then why “limit it to something only two percent of the human species achieves”.
-This is a valid argument to me.
-However with there being so many characteristics of a self-actualized person, I do not believe that you need all of these qualities.
-I believe that you can be a mentally healthy, free soul, without having every single quality that he listed.
-For example, I do not believe that a ‘self-actualized’ person needs to have strong beliefs or values, not everyone thinks this way.
-Perhaps someone could hold flexibility and open-mindedness as the highest quality.
-I also do not believe that spontaneity must be present in a ‘self-actualized’ person, but perhaps being patient and well thought out.
+In the case of the feral children, as well as in both of my friends’ cases, Maslow would argue that they would not be able to achieve self-actualization or progress much further up the ladder.
+Maslow believed that only one percent of people actually reach self-actualization, but that we are all striving to get there.
+An interesting article I came across was actually a critique of Maslow’s work; it questioned why Maslow placed constraints on self-actualization.
+Everything in the world has the biological goal to grow.
+If the entire world is constantly evolving and growing, then why “limit it to something only two percent of the human species achieves?”
+This argument seems valid to me.
+However, with so many characteristics of a self-actualized person, I do not believe that one needs all of these qualities.
+I believe that you can be a mentally healthy, free soul without possessing every single quality he listed.
+For example, I do not believe that a ‘self-actualized’ person needs to have strong beliefs or values; not everyone thinks this way.
+Perhaps someone could hold flexibility and open-mindedness as their highest qualities.
+I also do not believe that spontaneity must be present in a ‘self-actualized’ person; perhaps being patient and well-thought-out is equally valuable.

 Browse our vast selection of original essay samples, each expertly formatted and styled